-Who brings a children's book called Mister Babadook, rife with illustrations of toothy terrors peering around bedroom doors, into their home?
-The answer to that is left deliciously vague in this slow-building, expertly unsettling horror film, but it's probably safe to assume that it wasn't the broken Australian family at the heart of the story.
-Amelia (Essie Davis), a tired-looking caregiver working in a nursing home, grapples with single motherhood in the wake of a catastrophic car accident that killed her husband while he was driving her to the maternity ward.
-Samuel (Noah Wiseman), the surviving child, now six, is stuck in his shrill phase, has a hyperactive imagination and is obsessed with building weapons.
-These are precisely the wrong people to be reading dark bedtime stories, yet mysteriously, there's the book on the shelf.
+Amelia (Essie Davis) is a tired-looking carer in a nursing home and grapples with single motherhood in the wake of a car accident that killed her husband while he was driving them to the maternity ward.
+Samuel (Noah Wiseman), the surviving child, now six, is stuck in his shouty phase, has a hyperactive imagination and is obsessed with weapons.
+These are precisely the wrong people to be reading dark bedtime stories, yet mysteriously, there’s the book on the shelf.

-On purely formal grounds (the ones on which the genre lives or dies), Kent is a natural.
-She favours crisp compositions and unfussy editing, transforming the banal house itself into a subtle, shadowy threat.
-You're not going to be sprung out of your seat by an overzealous sound designer, and when the beast shows up (a wild creation of puppetry, stop-motion animation and suggestive noises), it's possible to be equally as riveted by Davis's mouse-turned-lioness performance, tearing into the territory of Cate Blanchett.
-How Kent will follow up such a commanding first film is uncertain, but if her goal is to help steer horror toward a rigorous, non-digital realm for serious artists (a welcome trend seen in last summer's The Conjuring), her work is already done.
+Kent is a natural horror director.
+She favours crisp compositions and unfussy editing, transforming a banal house into a subtle, shadowy threat.
+You’re not going to be sprung out of your seat by an overzealous sound designer.
+By the time the beast shows up (a wild creation of puppetry, stop-motion animation and suggestive noises), it’s possible to be just as riveted by Davis’s mouse-turned-lioness performance, tearing into the register of fellow Aussie Cate Blanchett.

 Cast and crew